 But this was to be a book chapter entitled, “Work & Me, Woman,” about my personal experiences.
 This was, of course, once upon a time before Facebook, blogs, and selfies, and I had never written autobiographically before.
 As I viewed my first day’s output with surprise and delight, the wonder of it overcame me—that it had laid buried within me, and would have gone undiscovered, had I not dug it out.
 (I’d never thought of my childhood creations that way.)

 Since then, I’ve regarded such digging up, powered by my unconscious, as the mother lode of my being.
 I call my unconscious “Unc;” she is constantly tossing her two cents up into my conscious.
 Unc keeps me laughing, often giggling, and prods me to imagine the unimaginable.
 When I’m stuck on some problem, Unc streams the solution with my morning shower.
-Sometimes, when I’m obsessed with a board game I’m creating, the unitasker in me takes over.
-During such stretches, Unc extracts from all my experiences—whatever I see, hear, taste, smell, touch, feel, or think—every morsel that might be applied to the Game!
-Unc bestows many more priceless benefits, some of which may reach print in the Blog posts.
+Sometimes, when I’m obsessed with a project I’m creating, the unitasker in me takes over.
+During such stretches, Unc extracts from all my experiences—whatever I see, hear, taste, smell, touch, feel, or think—every morsel that might be applied to my current project!
+Unc bestows many more priceless benefits, which I may write about later.

 Full Speed Ahead,